HydroSysPotsdam/Forester/docsource/about.rst

 About
 =====

-*Forester* is an interactive human-in-the-loop web-based vizualization tool for machine learning trees brought to you by the Department of Hydrological Systems at the University of Postdam.
+*Editor* is an interactive human-in-the-loop web-based vizualization tool for machine learning trees brought to you by the Department of Hydrological Systems at the University of Postdam.

 Contact Us